Carlton County

 2017 | #40 of 87 | 52.32% |

-Carlton County is one of several counties that is served primary with one national provider, who may not be as invested locally as a local provider or cooperative.
-They recognize the need for improvement; they need to find a way to make it happen.
+Unfortunately, Carlton County is one of several counties that is served primary with one national provider, who may not be as invested locally as a local provider or cooperative.
+The County has shown an interest in investing federal (ARPA) money; they need engaged providers.
+Increased federal funding may open doors for them.
+The recent MN Broadband grant will definitely help.

 Household Density